Fix the NTPD Access Restrictions / and other NTPD related issues, including GPS

 (don't forget, the cake is a lie)

-#8 Updated by Kill Bill over 3 years ago
+#8 Updated by Kill Bill about 4 years ago

 ntpd: restrict: 'monitor' cannot be disabled while 'limited' is enabled